networks

 Though at first I resisted giving up the serenity of my desk to the humming and beeping of a computer, I no longer sigh nostalgically for the days before I had to use a computer.

 Macrex alphabetizes, formats, stores a variety of formats for different presses, and prints to word processors or printers, to mention only the simplest of its services.
-And that's not counting the biggest service of all: the legendary Gale Rhoades as U.S. technical support person for Macrex and for computer tweaking in general.

 email discussion groups